 NOTE 5: The NRF is not depicted in reference point architecture figures.
 Refer to Figure 4.2.4-7 for details on NRF and NF interfaces.

 NOTE 6: For the sake of clarity, SEPPs are not depicted in the roaming reference point architecture figures.

+NOTE X: for clarity, the NWDAF(s) with roaming entry capability (RE-NWDAF) and their connections with other NFs, are not depicted in the reference point architecture figure.
+For more information on network data analytics architecture refer to TS 23.288 [86].

 The following figure 4.2.4-6 depicts the 5G System roaming architecture in the case of home routed scenario using the reference point representation.